aaditiii20/AI-Money-Mentor/README.md

 ## 📜 License

-MIT License © 2025 Om Roy — free to use, modify, and distribute.
+MIT License © 2025  — free to use, modify, and distribute.

 ---